 This amount is often difficult to meet through a balanced diet which is why individuals often turn to supplementation to support their protein requirements, and whey is the most effective of all proteins for muscle growth and recovery.

 However, all whey proteins are not created equal.
-Some will only use fast digesting protein sources, such as whey isolate, while others slow, such as casein.
-While there is nothing wrong with this it may not rapidly ignite or prolong protein synthesis; cheating you of achieving an optimal anabolic environment.
+Some will only use fast digesting protein sources, such as whey isolate, while others are slow, such as casein.
+While there is nothing wrong with this, it may not rapidly ignite or prolong protein synthesis; cheating you of achieving an optimal anabolic environment.

 Furthermore, research shows that a blend of whey proteins is superior for building muscle compared to when just one source is found in a protein powder.
 This is why Kodiak developed 3Whey™.

 3Whey™ contains a whopping 26 grams of total protein from three different forms of whey that digest at different rates to ignite muscle protein synthesis and keep it going for hours.

 If that wasn’t enough, you know exactly how much of each protein you are getting with each serving.
 You won't get that level of transparency from our competitors!

 Take a look at 3Whey's™ label and you will find:

 - 3 grams Hydrolyzed Whey Peptides – This form of whey is predigested, which results in faster absorption and release of amino acids into the bloodstream.
 This rapidly sparks muscle protein synthesis when consumed after exercise.
 Absorption begins about 15 minutes after ingestion and is studied to continue for over an hour.

 - 12.5 grams Whey Isolate – WPI is the isolated protein fraction from whey protein concentrate that is 90% pure protein—making it the purest protein source currently available.
 Absorption begins about 1 hour after ingestion and is studied to continue for up to 1.5 hours